DUI Blood and Urine Testing in Las Vegas

 If there is a lawful arrest in Nevada for Driving Under the Influence, the arresting officer may require the alleged impaired driver to submit to a blood test or a urine test.
 Refusal to submit to any chemical testing will result in the suspension of the suspect’s driver’s license.
 If you have experienced a DUI arrest in Las Vegas, Nevada, consult with a criminal defense lawyer to find out about possible defenses to blood and urine tests in DUI cases.

-Whether you will be required to take a blood or urine test depends on the level of alleged impairment and the surrounding circumstances of the arrest.
+Whether you will be required to take a field sobriety test, such as a blood or urine test depends on the level of alleged impairment and the surrounding circumstances of the arrest.
 Remember, if this is your first DUI offense, you have the option of taking a breath test instead of the blood and urine tests.
 Sometimes if you fail the breath test, the officer will require a blood test or urine test.
 You have the option of declining to have the police station physician administer the blood test or urine test and have the option to get the blood test or urine test completed at your own expense.

 Las Vegas DUI Blood or Urine Test

 Even if your breath, blood or urine test results say that you are guilty of a DUI, it is still necessary to seek out the Law Office of Joel M. Mann, and talk to a licensed criminal defense attorney.
 There are still viable defenses to these tests because many of them are inaccurate, or administered incorrectly.
 Joel Mann will be able to help you craft a defense and either dismiss or reduce the charges.
 Contact him today for a free consultation on your DUI arrest and strategies to beat the blood or urine tests.